 The sudden increase of southern lakes hydro storage from March 26 caused prices to quickly drop to around $120 per MWh.
 In other words, if the storage had been at 3,200 GWh from the start of March then the prices would never have been far from $120 per MWh.
 Equivalently, if the flood inflows had not happened then the prices would have remained at around $200 per MWh.

-There was also an environmental impact from the higher prices because they enabled coal-fired power generation.
+There was also an environmental impact from the higher prices because they encouraged coal-fired power generation.
 In the two weeks prior to the flood events the rate of coal burning at the Huntly Power Station was never less than 7,000 MWh per day.
-On the other hand, however, if a punitive carbon tax had been in place then the coal might not have been burnt at all and the electricity price would have been even higher.
+However, if a punitive carbon tax had been in place then the coal might not have been burnt at all and the electricity price would have been even higher.

 The desired trend in New Zealand is toward an even greater renewable contribution to power generation, with 100% being an aspirational goal.
-This applies particularly in the longer term as the natural gas reserves are depleted and further exploration for new gas fields is no longer permitted.
-However, the present situation of weather-related electricity price variation seems no route toward a goal of electrification playing a significant role in a low-carbon economy.
+This applies particularly in the longer term as the natural gas reserves become depleted, and further exploration for new gas fields is no longer permitted.
+However, the present situation of weather-related electricity price variation does not seem a good path toward electrification playing a significant role in a low-carbon economy.

-A sense of the seasonal water level variation in the southern hydro lakes is gained by comparing the Waitaki River flow at Kurow, before and after hydro development.
-The pre-hydro Waitaki River had high flows in spring and summer, reflecting melting snow and summer precipitation mostly as rain.
-Winter flows were low because much of the mountain winter mountain precipitation occurs as snow.
-However, the main electricity demand is in winter, so the high summer inflows to Lakes Tekapo and Pukaki are now held back to give the needed high lake levels for winter power generation.
-The end result is reduced seasonal flow variation in the lower Waitaki.
+The effect of seasonal water level variation in the southern hydro lakes on river flow is seen by the Waitaki River flow at Kurow, before and after hydro development.
+The pre-hydro river had high flows in spring and summer, from melting snow and summer rain.
+Winter flows were low because much of the mountain precipitation occurs as snow.
+However, the main electricity demand is in winter, so the high summer inflows to Lakes Tekapo and Pukaki are now held back to give the needed high lake levels for winter power generation with more winter water release to the river.
+The end result, shown below, is reduced seasonal flow variation in the lower Waitaki River.

-Ideally then, new storage would result in reduced power prices while at the same time reducing the seasonal storage variation from the southern hydro lakes.
+New hydro storage should result in reduced power prices while at the same time removing some seasonal storage variation from the southern hydro lakes, with the Waitaki River moving back toward its original seasonal flow regime.
 This leads to the possibility of pumped storage at Onslow.